-Are you confused about which object storage provider to choose for your next project?
+Are you confused about which object storage service to choose for your backups, media storage, and other services?

 In this review, we will take a look at DigitalOcean Spaces.
 By the time you finish reading it, you will be able to decide if it is right for you or not.
-Also, I am sharing my experiences after using Spaces for more than six months.
+I am sharing my experiences after using Spaces for more than six months.

-You might know that Amazon S3 & Google Cloud Storage are two mammoths in this field.
-We will check how Spaces competes against these competitors, and what makes it different from such enterprise-grade storage providers.
+You might know that Amazon S3, Azure Blog, and Google Cloud Storage are two mammoths in this field.
+We will check how Spaces stack up with these competitors, and what makes it different from such enterprise-grade storage providers.

 By the way, if you want a quick primer about what is object storage and when to use it, read the next section.
 Otherwise, you can skip to the pricing.

 Why Use Object Storage?

-As a blogger who manages a couple of image-heavy sites, I felt that storing all these assets on the same server as my website resides is not a great idea.
+As a blogger who manages a couple of image-heavy sites, I felt that storing all these assets on the same server as my website is not a great idea.
 These were the top reasons to try offloading:

 - Traditional storage is not so scalable.
 Most web hosts impose a maximum file limit (Inode), crossing it can lead to account suspension.